ioerger/transit2/src/pytransit/doc/source/utest_method.rst

   Optional Arguments:
     --n <string>     :=  Normalization method.
-Default: --n TTR --iN <float>     :=  Ignore TAs occuring at given fraction (as integer) of the N terminus.
-Default: --iN 0 --iC <float>     :=  Ignore TAs occuring at given fraction (as integer) of the C terminus.
+Default: --n TTR --iN <float>     :=  Ignore TAs occurring at given fraction (as integer) of the N terminus.
+Default: --iN 0 --iC <float>     :=  Ignore TAs occurring at given fraction (as integer) of the C terminus.
 Default: --iC 0

 ..
 [Note to Jeff: we should probably get rid of -l, since LOESS is not relevant for U-test.]